PublicDomainRelease/ModelMuse/readme.txt

 D. EXAMPLES

-Several example models are included in the examples folder  Many of the ones for PHAST reproduce sample models distributed with PHAST or described in the ModelMuse help.
-The ones for MODFLOW are described in the ModelMuse help.
-Data files used in the examples described in the ModelMuse documentation or help are in the data folder.
+Several example models are included in the "ModelMuse Examples\examples" folder under Public Documents.
+Many of the  ones for PHAST reproduce sample models distributed with PHAST or described in the ModelMuse help.
+Most of the ones for MODFLOW are described in the ModelMuse help.
+Data files used in the examples described in the ModelMuse documentation or help are in the "ModelMuse Examples\data" folder.

 E. COMPILING